 Consider a few examples.

-Chase Freedom’s 2nd quarter bonus category included spending on groceries.
+Chase Freedom typically includes one quarter per year with a grocery spending category.
 All money spent up to $1,500 in grocery stores would earn 5x the points.
 If you were to max out the bonus categories each quarter that would be an extra 7.5k points multiplied by 4 quarters for a total of 30k points annually.
 Not bad for a no annual fee card!

 But, what if you don’t spend $1,500 on groceries in a quarter?
 This is often my dilemma.

 1. Instead, make use of the gift card kiosks often found in grocery stores.
 These sell gift cards from Visa to Starbucks to Home Depot.
 Think about upcoming purchases, gifts you plan to give, even grocery gift cards for yourself to use in the future, to make the most of the bonus category.
 If you buy the gift cards with your Freedom card, it will register as just another grocery purchase and you’ll earn 5x the points.

 If you have the InkPlus, the same applies as above, except at office supply stores.
 I even purchase Amazon gift cards at office supply stores and load them into my Amazon account to always earn 5x the points when I shop there.

 2. Double dip on your miles and points earning by using shopping portals.
 (Review shopping portals, if you need.)
 The miles and points earned from a shopping portal are in addition to your credit card’s bonus categories.
 If you buy an item through a shopping portal that also happens to be a bonus category for one of your credit cards, you’ll earn miles and points from your credit card and through the shopping portal.